Electric Cars – FAQs

 Richard G Watson asked:

-If I charge up an electric vehicle, won’t I be simply transferring my pollution to a power station?
+If I charge up an electric vehicle, won’t I be simply transferring my pollution to a station?

 Yes!
 You will, but fortunately not nearly as much.
-Even though there is a loss of electricity between the power station and your home, it is still vastly more efficient to power an .
+Even though there is a loss of electricity between the station and your home, it is still vastly more efficient to an .
 The Tesla roadster is a US based electric sports car which is about 10 times more efficient that its equally performing combustion driven sports car rivals.

 Through regenerative breaking, batteries are charged every time the car slows to a stop for an intersection or traffic lights (which is quite often during city driving).
 An does not use fuel when stationary which can be the case in peak hour .
 The electric motor itself is many times more efficient as it involves a single rotating part with very minimal frictional and heat losses.
 A petrol powered motor uses small explosions to drive pistons and a crank shaft.
 The heat loss in a combustion engine is very high.
 Through economies of scale, combustion in a power plant makes very effective use of heat to drive turbines and recapture waste heat.